About NCWF

 Goals

-• Policy and Protection - Strongly influence state and federal policy that affects wildlife and habitat in North Carolina using established conservation models to guide our positions.
+• Policy and Advocacy - Strongly influence local, state, and federal policy that affects wildlife and habitat in North Carolina using science-based, established conservation models to guide our positions.

-• Experience and Learn - Enhance and expand opportunities for youth and adults that foster awareness and appreciation of wildlife and the important role healthy habitat plays in sustaining wildlife and humanity.
+• Education and Awareness - Enhance and expand opportunities for youth and adults that foster awareness and appreciation of wildlife in North Carolina and the importance of biodiversity for healthy habitat and humanity.

 NCWF is a Platinum-level GuideStar participant, which demonstrates our commitment to transparency.